1) Information on the collection of personal data and contact details of the data controller

 In order to make the visit of our website attractive and to enable the use of certain functions, we use so-called cookies on various pages.
 These are small text files that are stored on your end device.
 Some of the cookies we use are deleted after the end of the browser session, i.e. after closing your browser (so-called session cookies).
-Other cookies remain on your end device and enable us or our partner companies (cookies from third parties) to recognize your browser during your next visit (persistent cookies).
+Other cookies remain on your end device and enable your browser to be recognized during your next visit (persistent cookies).
 If cookies are set, they collect and process certain user information such as browser and location data as well as IP address values to an individual extent.
 Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
 You can find the duration of the respective cookie storage in the overview of the cookie settings of your web browser.

 In some cases, cookies are used to simplify the ordering process by saving settings (e.g. remembering the contents of a virtual shopping basket for a later visit to the website).
 To the extent that personal data is process by the cookies we use, the processing is carried out in accordance with point (b) of Article 6(1) of the DSGVO (GDPR) for the implementation of a contract, in accordance with point (a) of Article 6(1) of the DSGVO (GDPR) in the event of consent or in accordance with point (f) of Article 6(1) of the DSGVO (GDPR) to safeguard our legitimate interests in the best possible functionality of the website and a customer-friendly and effective design when visiting our page.